 At Destination Asia we believe that elephants are much better off in the wild and that viewing them in their natural habitat is also more rewarding for travelers.
 However, through education and working closely with conservation groups, we have learned that visiting a certified elephant camp and riding an elephant under the correct conditions can be done without causing harm.

 In early 2017, Destination Asia became a member of the Elephant Camp Welfare and Sustainability Standard and Assessment Initiative.
 The elephant camp welfare and sustainability standard is an initiative of the PATA tour operator sustainability working group and Travelife for Tour operators (legally represented by ECEAT).
-The aim of the working group is, among others, to develop common standards and tools in order to jointly evaluate suppliers.
+The aim of the working group is, among others, to develop, review and share common standards and tools in order to jointly evaluate suppliers.

-The Elephant camp standard and assessment is an answer to the growing concern of our clients and to address the critical issue of animal welfare.
-At present no widely accepted set of criteria or evaluation system is present for Elephant camps in Asia.
-Some tour operators are evaluating their camps based on self-developed checklists.
-This leads to and inefficient use of resources as each operator is evaluating the same camp - and under differing criteria.
+The Elephant camp standard and assessment was born as an answer to the growing concern of our clients and to address the critical issue of animal welfare.
+At the time no widely accepted set of criteria or evaluation system was present for Elephant camps in Asia.
+Some tour operators were evaluating their camps based on self-developed checklists, leading to inefficient use of resources as each operator was evaluating the same camp - and under differing criteria.
 Destination Asia, along with other DMCs in Asia and Travelife, has a set of standardized criteria and has successfully audited 30 of the most-visited elephant camps in Southeast Asia.
 Destination Asia has evaluation reports on all the elephant camps they currently work with.

 Click here to read our Sustainability Policy.